The reason for open data

 Open data are those sets of data produced or compiled by public bodies that are made available to citizens, -usually from public portals-, so that they can be used in a simple, free and convenient way.

-Open data has great potential value and is essential for public administration transparency, efficiency and equal opportunity in creating wealth.
-Making them available to society is an exercise in transparency that allows citizens to have information on the actions and services of the Administration and on the management of public resources.
+Open data has great potential value and is essential for public administration transparency, efficiency and equal opportunity to create wealth.
+Making them available to society is an exercise in transparency that allows citizens to have information about the actions and services of the Administration and the management of public resources.

 The reuse of data also allows the different actors in society (citizens in general, entities, associations, companies...) to develop new products and services that add value, innovation and knowledge, and in fact even become potential business opportunities.